Sampling reduced density matrix to extract fine levels of entanglement spectrum and restore entanglement Hamiltonian

 {However, {since} the important information is always contained in the low-lying ES, {and} the importance sampling of QMC just presents the low-lying levels first, actually we can set a cut-off for the sampling to avoid the additional cost for high levels. {For example, focusing on the first excited gap of the ES (the Schmidt gap\cite{bayat2014order,PhysRevB.97.201105}) could significantly reduce the required sampling.} As shown in the Fig.~\ref{Fig_MC_ED}(a), the first gap converges very quickly {during} the Monte Carlo sampling.}

 To compare with ED, this method can obtain $\rho_A$ {for much larger system sizes}.
-To compare with the QMC+SAC scheme, it is not {restricted} to the cut-geometry between $A$ and $B$, and it can extract the fine levels of low-lying ES~\footnote{In the QMC+SAC method, because the spectral function is gained from the imaginary time correlation function via numerical analytic continuation, it requires that $A$ should have periodic boundary condition to guarantee a well-defined momentum $k$.
+To compare with the QMC+SAC scheme, it is not {restricted} to the cut-geometry between $A$ and $B$, and it can extract the fine levels of low-lying ES.
+(In the QMC+SAC method, because the spectral function is gained from the imaginary time correlation function via numerical analytic continuation, it requires that $A$ should have periodic boundary condition to guarantee a well-defined momentum $k$.)
 In other words, the analytic continuation depends closely on the cut form of the entanglement.
-However, our method can study any geometry for the $A$.}. {Similarly, although the Bisognano-Wichmann theorem gives the detailed form of entanglement Hamiltonian, it holds under some strict conditions (e.g., the entanglement region has no corner, the original Hamiltonian satisfies translation symmetry) and may lose the effectiveness in many lattice models~\cite{dalmonte2022entanglement,mendes2019entanglement,Mendes-Santos_2020,giudici2018entanglement}.}
+However, our method can study any geometry for the $A$.
+Similarly, although the Bisognano-Wichmann theorem gives the detailed form of entanglement Hamiltonian, it holds under some strict conditions (e.g., the entanglement region has no corner, the original Hamiltonian satisfies translation symmetry) and may lose the effectiveness in many lattice models~\cite{dalmonte2022entanglement,mendes2019entanglement,Mendes-Santos_2020,giudici2018entanglement}.

-\textit{Conclusions and outlooks.-} We propose a practical scheme to extract the fine levels of entanglement spectrum from the method of quantum Monte Carlo simulation combined with exact diagonalization.
+\textit{Conclusions and outlooks.-} We propose a practical scheme to extract the high-precision RDM (displayed in fine levels of entanglement spectrum) from the method of quantum Monte Carlo simulation combined with exact diagonalization.
 It can extract the fine information of low-lying ES for large-scale quantum many-body systems whose environment has huge degrees of freedom.
 Using this method, we explain the previous discrepancy for the entanglement spectrum in a Heisenberg ladder system.
 Furthermore, we calculate the ES of a 2D AFM Heisenberg model within two different cut-geometries.
-Both the cornered and cornerless cases show the TOS character which reflects the continuous symmetry breaking here.
+Both the cornered and cornerless cases show the TOS character which reflects the continuous symmetry breaking here. {Moreover, we have put forward an efficient and simple way to restore the entanglement Hamiltonian from the data of sampled RDM.}

 In summary, the reduced density matrix can be obtained in larger size via QMC within this simple frame.
-Therefore, other observables such as von Neumann entropy and off-diagonal measurements can also be extracted in this way. {This low-technical-barrier algorithm can be widely used in quantum Monte Carlo simulations and is easy to be parallelized on computer.}
+Therefore, other observables such as von Neumann entropy, entanglement negativity and off-diagonal measurements can also be extracted in this way~\cite{wang2024entanglementmicroscopy}.
+This low-technical-barrier algorithm can be widely used in quantum Monte Carlo simulations and is easy to be parallelized on computer.